The Government is clear that everyone in this country should have the security and confidence that comes from having a safe street and a safe home.

 The sum is up to £535,000 in financial year 2024/25 (to spend between 1 April 2024 and 31 March 2025).

-The Home Office have indicated that a maximum of three proposals per PCC area can be submitted with the minimum budget per proposal bring £200,000 with £500,000 being the upper limit.
+The Home Office have indicated that a maximum of three proposals per PCC area can be submitted.
+The minimum budget per proposal is £200,000 with an upper limit of £500,000.

-Together with local partners, as part of the development of funding proposals, the OPCC conducted some analytical work to understand and identify the areas most affected by the crime/issue types in scope across Cleveland.
-This resulted in the three areas below being identified with the proposed interventions and deliverables submitted to the Home Office for consideration:
+Research resulted in the following three areas below being identified with the proposed interventions and deliverables submitted to the Home Office for consideration:

 Middlesbrough – Central and Longlands/ Beechwood Wards (Proposal 1) with a focus on Neighbourhood Crime and Anti-Social Behaviour